Last updated: 3-December-2019

 - Decompress the Postman_Collection.zip file into a folder of your choice

 - Open Postman > Import > Import File and drag and drop it or select the folder containing the Postman Collection.

 1.5 Supported resources and actions documentation

 At the moment, the fw REST API only supports some resources and actions.

-All available resources and actions are the ones described in this "Swagger Json" file (v0.5, last updated 17-June-2019 in sync with changes up to 6.5 Beta 7):
+All available resources and actions are the ones described in this "Swagger Json" file (v0.6, last updated 03-December-2019 in sync with changes up to 6.5 nightly rev. 18796):

-Screenshot from the "Swagger" Api Reference v0.5, to quickly see the available resources that are currently supported by the fw v6.5 Beta REST API (last updated 17-June-2019):
+See this screenshot from the "Swagger" Api Reference v0.6, to quickly see the available resources that are currently supported by the fw v6.5 REST API (last updated 3-Decmber-2019):